hadley/adv-r/Home.md

 The canonical reference for package development will always be [writing R extensions][r-ext] - these pages attempt to expand on the more important points and discuss more of the why and what of best practices.

+Making R packages, a presentation to HACASA and the Houston R users group: http://www.slideshare.net/hadley/r-packages

 ## Specialised data languages

 These types of data come up so frequently it's useful to know a little about them and the specialised languages that you use to work with them: